Sequoia National Park Visitor Guide for Families

 After taking your picture with the world’s largest tree, take the time to walk along the 3 mile Congress Trail loop.
 Here you will also be among the world’s third and fourth largest Sequoias.
 Tomorrow you will see the world’s second largest Sequoia; The General Grant.

-Must See Things In King's Canyon National Park
+Things to see In King's Canyon National Park

 Don't miss these things to do in King's Canyon National Park